Overcrowding: European Union

 For example, a household of a single person living alone is considered overcrowded unless he or she has a living room which is separate from the bedroom (points 1 and 3 apply).
 However, while the Bedroom Standard is generally advocated by policy advocates, statutory space and occupancy standards are usually either less generous, partial (for instance they apply to social housing only) or non-existent.

 According to Eurostat, in 2011, 17.1% of EU population lived in overcrowded households by the above definition, with the number varying strongly between countries: the overcrowding rate stood at 43.1% in 12 newest member states compared to only 10.1% in 15 oldest members.
 Within the EU post-communist states, the extent to which the commodification of housing has improved occupancy standards appeared to be modest.
 For instance, during 2005-2010 the percentage of overcrowded population in Romania and Latvia remained the highest in the EU (55%).
 Conversely, the Czech Republic showed the best performance in 2010, with overcrowding falling from 33% to 22% over the period, becoming lower than in Italy and Greece.
 In the remaining EU post-communist states, overcrowding fell moderately over the period, accounting for 35-49% in 2010.
 Lifecycle has remained a powerful determinant of overcrowding.
 Eastern Europeans aged under 18 are on average 2.5 times more likely to experience overcrowding than those aged over 65.
 Affordability problems of young adults, who had to delay home leaving, contributed to unrelenting overcrowding, but so did the legacy of a housing stock composed of many small dwellings.
 In the EU post-communist states, between 51 and 87% of dwellings had no more than three rooms.
+A 2026 study using data from the German Socio-Economic Panel found that the share of people living in overcrowded housing in Germany increased from around 8% in 2012 to 11% in 2022, according to the Eurostat definition.
+The study also reported that 19% of respondents considered their homes too small, while 39% lived in objectively underoccupied housing, highlighting the unequal distribution of housing space.